Skip to content

 error: Rust crate `criterion` is dev-only and cannot be imported from production code

-hint: Move the dependency to [dependencies], or import it only from tests.
+hint: Move the dependency to [rust-dependencies], or import it only from tests.

-Overlap rules: If the same crate appears in both [dependencies] and [dev-dependencies], the version, source, and default-features must match.
+Overlap rules: If the same crate appears in both [rust-dependencies] and [rust-dev-dependencies], the version, source, and default-features must match.
 Features are unioned, and the crate is treated as a normal dependency.

 Syntactic sugar for declaring optional (rust) dependencies.
 Entries here are equivalent to setting optional = true: